CipherStrike-code/BSC-in-ICT-SUSS-/Year 1 Sem 1/ICT114 Computer Architecture/2. Systems Architecture and Processor Technology.md/Part 2: Processor Technology.md

 - Directs all computer system actions including processing, storage, input/output, and data movement

 ## CPU Components
-- Control Unit (Directs flow of data to/from memory, registers and the arithmeic logic unit.
+- Control Unit (Directs flow of data to/from memory, registers and the arithmetic logic unit.
 Access programs instructions and executes them or directs the ALU to execute them)
-- Arithmetic logic unit (ALU) (Executes computation and comparison instructions)
+- Arithmetic logic unit (ALU) (Executes arithmetic, logical computation and comparison instructions)
 - Registers (Storage locations within the CPU that hold ALU inputs, ALU outputs, and other data for fast access)

 <p align="center">